-With tariffs and trade taking center stage in recent months, a lot of the discussion has focused on the importing of goods and services.
+With tariffs and trade impacting the supply chain, a lot of the discussion has focused on the importing of goods and services.
 However, it has also sparked a renewed interest — and intensity — in exporting.

 However, U.S. exporters must recognize the risks that may occur when attempting to seize the trade potential presented by the boom in foreign clients and customers.
 From leaving the port to cracking into a new market, the trade of manufactured goods faces both logistical and abstract challenges at every step along the way.
 The only way to properly assess and mitigate the possibility of encountering potholes in the road is through reliable information and services offered by reputable agents and trading companies located in your target market.